-Students should appeal to Susie Nicholson, Vice President for Student Services and University Relations, located in the Office of Student Services, Doc Bryan Student Services Center, Suite 202, (479) 968-0238, snicholson@atu.edu.
+Students should appeal to Dr. Keegan Nichols, Vice President for Student Services, located in the Office of Student Services, Doc Bryan Student Services Center, Suite 202, (479) 968-0238, knichols@atu.edu.
 Employees should appeal to the appropriate Vice President or Athletic Director.
-Typically a decision on the appeal will be issued within 7 calendar days of receipt of the appeal.
+Typically a decision on the appeal will be issued within seven (7) business days of receipt of the appeal.